 Fire Emblem Tellius: With this series, Path of Radiance on the Nintendo GameCube and Radiant Dawn released on the Wii, Fire Emblem made its long-awaited return to home consoles, starting in 2005 with another new universe.
 Starring Ike, the series first non-noble born main character, Path of Radiance marked the franchise first attempt at making the Video Game 3D Leap and the first home console game in the series released outside of Japan.
 Ike would later be the first Fire Emblem character to come to Super Smash Bros. after his game was released stateside, with the release of Super Smash Bros.
 Brawl.

 Fire Emblem Awakening: After the two remakes of Marth's games on the Nintendo DS, a new Fire Emblem title for the Nintendo 3DS was announced on September 13th 2011.
 Awakening (Nintendo 3DS, 2012/2013) stars yet another royal blue haired swordsman named Chrom, set in the same universe as Akaneia and Jugdral but thousands of years in the future.
-The game brings back the world map system of Gaiden and The Sacred Stones, reintroduces the skill system along with a graphical style reminiscent of the Tellius games with a more cartoonish bent when it comes to 3D models and a Seinen art style for character portraits, with a 2˝D map and 3D fights.
+The game brings back the world map system of Gaiden and The Sacred Stones, reintroduces the skill system along with a graphical style reminiscent of the Tellius games with CGI models for cutscenes and a Seinen art style for character portraits, with a 2˝D map and 3D fights.
 A new feature introduced allows units to join in on allies' attacks or block enemy attacks for one another.
 The game was released in April of 2012 in Japan, in the United States on February 4th, 2013, and in PAL regions on April 19, 2013.

 Fire Emblem is one of the featured series in the Super Smash Bros. franchise, debuting in Super Smash Bros.
 Melee due to popular demand from the Japanese fanbase.
 Melee features Marth and Roy as unlockable playable characters; Brawl has Marth and Ike playable, Lyndis as an Assist Trophy, and the Castle Siege stage, a nonspecific amalgamation of typical location themes and tropes present throughout the series as a whole with a stylistic focus on the Tellius canon.
-Regna Ferox's arena from Awakening fame appears in the fourth entry.See also: Tear Ring Saga, the next game made by Fire Emblem creator Shouzou Kaga after leaving Intelligent Systems and the franchise, which is basically Fire Emblemon the PlayStation!
+The fourth entry has Marth, Ike, and Lyndis returning in their respective roles, and introduces content from Awakening, namely Lucina and the Player Character Robin (taking on his/her default name and appearance of the game, while retaining the choice of both male and female variations) as playable fighters and Regna Ferox's arena as a stage for the 3DS version.See also: Tear Ring Saga, the next game made by Fire Emblem creator Shouzou Kaga after leaving Intelligent Systems and the franchise, which is basically Fire Emblemon the UsefulNotes/PlayStation!

 Cranked up a notch in Awakening, where females have mostly exclusive access to the crazy-useful "Galeforce" ability, which lets them have another full turn if they defeat an enemy.
 Watch your Amazon Brigade smash their way through the map!